-5. What competition do you face in the British cut carnations market?
+6. What competition will you be facing on the European cut carnations market?

 Colombia is the main supplier of carnations from developing countries.
 It reported 1106 hectares of carnations in 2015-2016 (Source: Royal FloraHolland).
 Colombia is known for its high-quality standard and spray carnations.
 It produces year-round with a peak in October, and a large variety of colours and diversity in appearance.
 Other important suppliers in the European market are Kenya, Turkey and Spain.
 Turkey and Kenya are the most important suppliers after Colombia in terms of volume.